List of NFL rivalries: San Francisco 49ers vs. Arizona Cardinals

-San Francisco leads the series 34–29.
+San Francisco leads the series 38–31.
 Though they first met in 1951 and would meet occasionally until 2000, this would not become a full-fledged rivalry until both teams were placed in the NFC West division in 2002.
 While a close rivalry, it is often lopsided on both ends.
-After the 49ers won nine of ten meetings between 2009 and 2013, the Cardinals won eight straight meetings between 2014 and 2018.
+After the 49ers won nine meetings between 2009 and 2013, the Cardinals won eight straight meetings between 2014 and 2018.

 The two teams have yet to meet in the playoffs.